 When you talk to Linda and Mike Keston, you hear the words “lucky” and “grateful” a lot.
 And that’s while they’re telling the story of the pulmonary fibrosis that nearly killed Mike and that necessitated a lung transplant at UCLA in 2009, when he was 70.

 “The people in the hospital were wonderful,” Linda says.
 “Dr. Lynch never gave up.”

-The Kestons have shown their appreciation by giving $2 million to different areas of lung research in the David Geffen School of Medicine, including a very promising investigation into why bodies so often reject transplanted lungs.
-Only around 50% of single lung transplant patients die after five years.
+The Kestons have shown their appreciation by giving $2 million to different areas of lung research in David Geffen School of Medicine at UCLA, including a very promising investigation into why bodies so often reject transplanted lungs.
+Around 50 percent of single lung transplant patients die after five years.

 A business leader, art lover, musician, and philanthropist who has taught at USC for 25 years, Mike says, “Linda and I are lucky to have the money to give.
 If it helps others, we’re happy.”